lfoscari/kernel-mnist/README.txt

 - Fill the confusion matrix
 - Minimum requirements?
 Maybe at least 5GB of free RAM for the k-means compression, but the datasets can be archived and shipped with the project
-- Check for contaminations between training and test set, which could explain the big difference between training error on the original data and test error.
+- Research the major techniques applied to choose the k for k-means and briefly explain them, avoid implementing them unless very simplistic, because is out of the scope of the project.